OMBAC Rugby

-Old Mission Beach Athletic Club Rugby Football Club is a rugby union team based in San Diego, California.
-OMBAC RFC is directly affiliated with the Old Mission Beach Athletic Club.
+Old Mission Beach Athletic Club Rugby, commonly referred to as OMBAC Rugby, is a rugby union team based in San Diego, California.
+It is directly affiliated with the Old Mission Beach Athletic Club.

 History

-The Old Mission Beach rugby club was established in 1966 under the wing of Old Mission Beach Athletic Club (OMBAC) which was founded in 1954.
-Many past students of the San Diego State University rugby team joined, and the OMBAC rugby club entered first division competition two years later in 1968.
+The club was established in 1966 under the wing of Old Mission Beach Athletic Club (OMBAC) which was founded in 1954.
+Many past students of San Diego State Aztecs Rugby Club joined, and the OMBAC rugby club entered first division competition two years later in 1968.
 The club has won 6 national Rugby Sevens titles and 8 national Rugby Fifteens titles.

 Venue

-In 1991 OMBAC raised funds to build a new clubhouse joining only a handful of teams in the United States to have such a facility.
-Currently OMBAC plays its home matches at the "Little Q".
-This site was previously the NFL San Diego Chargers practice facility.
-It is now a nationally renowned rugby pitch that has hosted the USARFU National Championships, the USA Eagle NA4 developmental matches, and a host of other youth and collegiate matches.
+After the deconstruction of San Diego Stadium and the San Diego Chargers football facilities, The Little Q Rugby Field was lost forcing OMBAC to find a new home.
+OMBAC Rugby club now shares a home venue with rival club Old Aztecs at Robb Field in Ocean Beach.

 Current 1st XV squad

 Players in bold are internationally capped.